 Thunderhill is the home of the popular 25 Hours of Thunderhill.
 Or you can witness one of the 24 Hours of LeMons races—the infamous endurance race series for $500 cars.
 Chances are you’ll see someone you know, racing or working on a team.
 But most of the time, the track is used by clubs like the BMW CCA for driving schools or racing.
-Owned by the SCCA, this three mile, fifteen-turn track was conceived and constructed with safety and
+Owned by the SCCA, this configurable three or five mile track was conceived and constructed with safety and

 education in mind.
 Its layout has examples of just about every type of corner you’ll ever find on a track, and it can be run either clockwise or counter-clockwise.
-The course has additional configuration choices, and can be run as a nine-turn or fifteen-turn course.
 With lots of dirt run-off areas, it’s a less intimidating place, if ever one of those lapses in concentration bites you.